nottingham-neuroimaging/7T-visual-code/README.md

 Go to the [docs folder](./docs/) which is also published to the github pages.

+## Samples of `Psychtoolbox` code and related resources

+Go to the [ptb-folder](./ptb-code).
+Make sure you add `MatlabUtilies` to your path for the code in there to pick up the dependencies.

 ### 7T console room  settings + notes